-14.4.7 A project shall not be divided into a number of separate contracts in order to avoid the limitations imposed by statute, PCR 2015 or Financial Regulations.
-Deliberate division of projects in such a way could result in disciplinary action.
+- 14.4.6 A project shall not be divided into a number of separate contracts in order to avoid the limitations imposed by statute, PCR 2015/PA2023 or Financial Regulations.
+Deliberate division of projects in such a way could result in disciplinary action. - 14.5 Procurement Procedures (for estimated values exceeding £25,000 (exc VAT)

-14.5 List of Suppliers